interviewDevs/intereviewPreps/README.md

 # Welcome to Interview Prep Repo

 This repo is to help friends and other IT professionals to solve company test interviews.
-This is a private repository atm, but in the future I will move it to a website to be easy to navigate.
+This is a public repository atm, but in the future I will move it to a website to be easy to navigate.

 # Structure